mijtsma/mijtsma.github.io/_pages/about.md

 I lead a group of graduate and undergraduate students as part of the [Cognitive Systems Engineering Lab (CSEL)](https://csel.engineering.osu.edu).
 See the [Research tab](https://u.osu.edu/csel/research-projects/) for an overview of specific (past and current) projects that my students and I work(ed) on.
 An overview of our publications can be found [here](https://mijtsma.github.io/publications/).
 <!--As an important enabler of effective teaming, my students and I work on supporting coordination between humans and (semi-)autonomous agents to improve joint performance during time-critical events.  -->

-I teach [several courses](https://mijtsma.github.io/teaching/) at the undergraduate and graduate level.
-These courses are open to ISE/MAE students and to students from other departments and majors.
-I encourage anyone who is interested in systems integration of human and AI/robotic capabilities to sign up for these courses.
+I teach [several courses](https://mijtsma.github.io/teaching/) at the undergraduate and graduate levels.
+These courses are open to ISE/MAE students and students from other departments and majors.
+I encourage anyone interested in systems integration of human and AI/robotic capabilities to sign up for these courses.
 More courses, also ones offered by my colleagues on similar topics, can be found on the [CSEL course page](https://u.osu.edu/csel/cognitive-systems-engineering-courses/).

 I am an active member of the Human Factors and Ergonomics Society (HFES) and the American Institute of Aeronautics and Astronautics (AIAA).

 Highlights
 ======
+* September 2022: Our proposal to the Federal Aviation Administration (FAA) was selected for funding
+* September 2022: My manuscript to IEEE Transactions on Human-Machine Systems has been accepted for publication
+* September 2022: Our proposal to NASA Aeronautics was selected for funding
 * August 2022: MS student Stephanie successfully defended her MS thesis
 * July 2022: MS student Renske presented our work at the AIAA Aviation Forum and Exposition in Chicago.
 * April 2022: Our paper on teamwork metrics for human-robot teams was published in ACM Transactions on Human-Robot Interaction